Installing LEIP Recipes

 Have a Linux operating system.
 For Windows support, please contact Latent AI.

-Have an Nvidia graphics processing unit (GPU).
-This recipe supports Maxwell through Turing class GPUs.
-Ampere support is pending.
+Have an NVIDIA graphics processing unit (GPU).
+This recipe supports Maxwell through Ampere class GPUs.

 Have at least 16GB of RAM to run the experiment “as-is.”
 Refer to the troubleshooting section on how to modify the experiment if the system has less RAM.

 Your detection dataset needs to be in a supported format to use the plug-in BYOD feature.
-We currently support data in the MS COCO format.
+LEIP Recipes currently support data in the MS COCO and Pascal VOC formats for the Detection models and the PyTorch ImageFolder format for the Classifier models.

 Pulling the Container